 Mr. Gordon presented oral argument to the United States Supreme Court on behalf of the employer in EEOC v.
 Waffle House, Case No. 99-1823, where the Court considered the impact of a private arbitration agreement on the EEOC's litigation remedies.

-Mr. Gordon has been named a Georgia Super Lawyer for excellence in employment litigation by Law & Politics and Atlanta Magazine.
-Mr. Gordon also has been selected by clients and peers for inclusion in "Leaders in their Field" for Chambers USA.
+Mr. Gordon has been named a Georgia Super Lawyer and listed in Best Lawyers.
+Mr. Gordon also has been selected by clients and peers for inclusion in “Leaders in their Field” for Chambers USA.

 Mr. Gordon is a member of the American Bar Association and its Litigation Section and the State Bar of Georgia.
 He is admitted to practice before all State Courts of Georgia.
 Outside of work, he enjoys spending time with his family, playing golf and following the University of North Carolina Tar Heels.